 Currently, five Indian tribes in South Dakota have comprehensive tax collection agreements with the State that include, but are not limited to, sales, use, tourism, and contractor's excise taxes.
 The five Indian tribes with comprehensive tax collection agreements are Cheyenne River Sioux Tribe, Crow Creek Sioux Tribe, Oglala Sioux Tribe, Rosebud Sioux Tribe, and Standing Rock Sioux Tribe.
-Two Indian tribes have limited tax collection agreements that include, but are not limited to, use tax and contractor's excise tax.
-The two Indian tribes with limited tax collection agreements are the Sisseton Wahpeton Oyate and the Yankton Sioux Tribe.
+Some tribes have limited tax collection agreements.
+Contact DOR for further information on the tax collection agreements.